Hitoshirenu/HowToContribute/README.md

 # How to contribute

-*Simple contribution guidelines to make open-source happy and organized*
+*Simple contribution guidelines to make open source happy and organized*

 Resist being a lazy developer, we can get through this together.